 Follow Us On:

-The First Constituent Assembly of Pakistan came into existence under Indian Independence Act 1947, at the time of independence.
-Its roots went back to 1946 when elections for constituent assembly of United India were held to decide the destiny of All India Muslim League.
-First meeting of constituent assembly of united India was held on 19th December 1946, but Muslim League boycotted it since they demanded a separate constituent assembly for Pakistan.
-With the acceptance of 3rd June plan a separate constituent assembly was formulated for Pakistan.
+The First Constituent Assembly of Pakistan came into existence under the Indian Independence Act 1947, at the time of independence.
+Its roots went back to 1946 when elections for the constituent assembly of United India were held to decide the destiny of the All India Muslim League.
+The first meeting of the constituent assembly of united India was held on 19th December 1946, but Muslim League boycotted it since they demanded a separate constituent assembly for Pakistan.
+With the acceptance of the 3rd June plan, a separate constituent assembly was formulated for Pakistan.

 The inaugural session of the first constituent assembly of Pakistan was held in Karachi in August 1947.
 Mr. J.N.
-Mandal was elected as temporary chairman of Constituent Assembly of Pakistan.
-Subsequently Jinnah was selected as the president of the Constituent Assembly of Pakistan, on 11th August 1947 and Maulvi Tamizuddin Khan as its Deputy President.
-The Constituent Assembly of Pakistan functioned from 1947 to 1954 and involved two major parties—the Muslim League representing all Muslims with the exception of few and The Congress Party representing the twelve million Hindus in Pakistan.
+Mandal was elected as temporary chairman of the Constituent Assembly of Pakistan.
+Subsequently, Jinnah was elected as the president of the Constituent Assembly of Pakistan, on 11th August 1947 and Maulvi Tamizuddin Khan as its Deputy President.
+The Constituent Assembly of Pakistan functioned from 1947 to 1954 and involved two major parties—the Muslim League representing all Muslims except for a few and The Congress Party representing the twelve million Hindus in Pakistan.

 Under the Indian Independence Act Constituent Assembly of Pakistan was given two tasks – to prepare a Constitution and to act as the federal legislature.
-The functions of central legislature under the Government of India Act 1935 were granted to the Constituent Assembly.
-As a constitution making body it was completely independent.
+The functions of the central legislature under the Government of India Act 1935 were granted to the Constituent Assembly.
+As a constitution-making body, it was completely independent.
 The Constituent Assembly of Pakistan could amend the independence act by a simple majority and pass laws; moreover, no law could be made without its approval.
-Every bill that was passed needed to be signed by the President of Constituent Assembly of Pakistan.
+Every bill that was passed needed to be signed by the President of the Constituent Assembly of Pakistan.

-Though there was no opposition in the Constituent Assembly but there were groups that were critical of the League.
-On the left was Iftikharuddin a former congressmen and a communist.
-On right were the religious critics like Maulana Shabir Ahmad Ossmani.
+Though there was no opposition in the Constituent Assembly there were groups that were critical of the League.
+On the left was Iftikharuddin a former congressman and a communist.
+On right were the religious critics like Maulana Shabir Ahmad Osmani.

-The first constituent assembly setup several committees to carry out its tasks.
-Most important of these was the Basic Principles Committee; it was assigned the task to report in accordance with the Objectives Resolution on the main principles by which the constitution of Pakistan was to be framed.
-Basic Principles Committee setup three sub committees and a special committee named Talimaat-i-Islamia which consisted of scholars to advice on the religious matters arising out of Objectives Resolution.
+The first constituent assembly set up several committees to carry out its tasks.
+Most important of these was the Basic Principles Committee; it was assigned the task to report per the Objectives Resolution on the main principles by which the constitution of Pakistan was to be framed.
+Basic Principles Committee set up three sub-committees and a special committee named Talimaat-i-Islamia which consisted of scholars to advise on the religious matters arising out of Objectives Resolution.
 Basic Principles Committee submitted its interim report in September 1950 and the final report in December 1952.

-Others committees of the constituent assembly were the State Negotiating Committee, which dealt with the question of representation of princely states and the Tribal Areas Negotiating Committee, dealing with matters related to tribal areas.
+Other committees of the constituent assembly were the State Negotiating Committee, which dealt with the question of representation of princely states, and the Tribal Areas Negotiating Committee, dealing with matters related to tribal areas.

 The progress of the first Constituent Assembly of Pakistan can be summed up as follows:

-12 March 1949 – Objectives Resolution passed by the Constituent Assembly on aims and objective of future constitution.
+- 12 March 1949 – Objectives Resolution passed by the Constituent Assembly on aims and objectives of the future constitution.
 This report was well received by the citizens of Pakistan.

-7 September 1950 – the interim report of Basic Principles Committee was presented to the constituent assembly.
-This step however marked as the beginning of decline in the popularity of the Constituent Assembly of Pakistan.
+- 7 September 1950 – the interim report of the Basic Principles Committee was presented to the constituent assembly.
+This step however marked the beginning of the decline in the popularity of the Constituent Assembly of Pakistan.
 This report was criticized mainly by East Pakistan.

-7 October 1953 – Constitutional impasse was over and formation of federal legislature was resolved by the ‘Muhammad Ali Formula’.
-This report was widely welcomed and helped the Constituent Assembly regain in popularity.
+- 7 October 1953 – Constitutional impasse was over and formation of the federal legislature was resolved by the ‘Muhammad Ali Formula’.
+This report was widely welcomed and helped the Constituent Assembly regain popularity.

-21 September 1954 – the Basic Principles Committees’ revised Report was approved by Constituent Assembly of Pakistan.
+- 21 September 1954 – the Basic Principles Committees’ revised Report was approved by the Constituent Assembly of Pakistan.

-The final sketch of constitution was prepared and the Constituent Assembly was near to the completion of its purpose.
-But at this point the Constituent Assembly was suspended by the Governor General Ghulam Muhammad, on 24th October 1954.
+The final sketch of the constitution was prepared and the Constituent Assembly was near to the completion of its purpose.
+But at this point, the Constituent Assembly was suspended by Governor-General Ghulam Muhammad, on 24th October 1954.
 He stated that the Constituent Assembly had lost the confidence of the people; this ruined the efforts of the first Constituent Assembly of Pakistan which had been working towards formulating a viable constitution for seven years.